Arthur Benjamin: Early life and war

+Performer, teacher, adjudicator

-He returned to Australia in 1919 and became piano professor at the New South Wales State Conservatorium of Music in Sydney.
-He returned to England in 1921 to become piano professor at the RCM.
+Returning to Australia in 1919 Benjamin became piano professor at the New South Wales State Conservatorium of Music in Sydney.
+But by 1921 he was in England to teach piano at the Royal College of Music.
 Following his appointment in 1926 to a professorship at the RCM, which he held for the next thirteen years, Benjamin developed a distinguished career as a piano teacher.
 His better-known students from that era include Muir Mathieson, Peggy Glanville-Hicks, Miriam Hyde, Joan Trimble, Stanley Bate, Bernard Stevens, Lamar Crowson, Alun Hoddinott, Dorian Le Gallienne, Natasha Litvin (later Stephen Spender's wife and a prominent concert pianist), William Blezard and Benjamin Britten, whose Holiday Diary suite for solo piano is dedicated to Benjamin and mimics many of his teacher's mannerisms.

-Benjamin continued writing chamber works for the next few years: Three Pieces for violin and piano (1919–24); Three Impressions (voice and string quartet, 1919); Five Pieces for Cello (1923); Pastoral Fantasy (string quartet, 1924) (which won a Carnegie Award that year), and Sonatina (violin and piano, 1924).

-Orchestral works became more common after 1927: Rhapsody on Negro Themes (MS 1919); Concertino for piano and orchestra (1926/7); Light Music Suite (1928); Overture to an Italian Comedy (1937) and Cotillon Suite (1938).
-He also produced over twenty meticulously crafted songs and choral settings.

 Benjamin was also an adjudicator and examiner for the Associated Board of the Royal Schools of Music, which led him to places such as Australia, Canada and the West Indies.
 It was in the West Indies that he discovered the native tune, Mango Walk, on which he based his best-known piece, Jamaican Rumba, one of Two Jamaican Pieces composed in 1938, for which the Jamaican government gave him a free barrel of rum a year as thanks for making their country known.

-The violin concerto of 1932 was premiered by Antonio Brosa, with Benjamin conducting the BBC Symphony Orchestra.
-In 1935, Benjamin accompanied the 10-year-old Canadian cellist Lorne Munroe on a concert tour of Europe.
-Three years later he wrote a sonatina for Munroe, who later became the principal cellist with the Philadelphia Orchestra and the New York Philharmonic, and also recorded the piece.

-Benjamin's Romantic Fantasy for Violin, Viola and Orchestra was premiered by Eda Kersey and Bernard Shore in 1938, under the composer.
-Its first recording was by Jascha Heifetz and William Primrose.
+In 1945, a shortened piano solo arrangement of the Jamaican Rumba was published.